LaraPalCom/laravel-sitemap/README.md

 php artisan vendor:publish
 ```

-**Note:** This command will publish all package views to your ``resources/views/vendor/sitemap`` directory, but they won't be updated after ``composer update``, so you should republish them after every update or delete the default ones and keep there only your custom views.
+**Note:** This command will publish all package assets to their local directories, but they won't be updated after ``composer update``, so you should republish them after every update.

 ## Examples